urban/webpack-build-system/README.md

   + [NoErrorsPlugin](http://webpack.github.io/docs/list-of-plugins.html#noerrorsplugin) - Prevents the output when an error occurs.
   + [OccurenceOrderPlugin](http://webpack.github.io/docs/list-of-plugins.html#occurenceorderplugin) - Assign the module and chunk ids by occurrence count making ids predictable and reduces the total file size.
   + [UglifyJs](http://webpack.github.io/docs/list-of-plugins.html#uglifyjsplugin) - Minimize all JavaScript output of chunks.

-### Babel

-[Babel](https://babeljs.io) is a JavaScrpt compiler.
-With it, you can transpile features of ES2015, ES2016 and more into ES5.
-These means you can use new the JavaScript syntax and features, **right now** without waiting for browser support.
-It also has built-in support for JSX and React.

-- [Babel Runtime](https://babeljs.io/docs/usage/runtime/) - Reduces you bundle size and creates a sandboxed environment for built-ins without having to require a globally polluting [polyfill](http://babeljs.io/docs/usage/polyfill/).

-### PostCSS

-[PostCSS](https://github.com/postcss/postcss) is a tool for transforming CSS.
-It transforms CSS written to published specs and standards that aren't implemented in all modern browsers to CSS that the browsers understand.
-Basically, you can write CSS using **tomorrows syntax today**.

-- [Autoprefixer](https://github.com/postcss/autoprefixer) - CSS and add vendor prefixes to CSS rules using values from [Can I Use](http://caniuse.com/).

 ## Install